 New participants in this ongoing research are always welcome, officials said.
 If interested in participating, anyone can go online to “climateprediction.net” and click on “join.”
 They should then follow the instructions to download and install BOINC, a program that manages the tasks; create an account; and select a project.
 Participation inclimateprediction.net is available, as well as many others.

-Collaborators on the report were from OSU, Oxford University in the United Kingdom, and the Met Office Hadley Centre in the United Kingdom.
+Collaborators on the report were from OSU, Oxford University in the United Kingdom.
+Also, the Met Office Hadley Centre in the United Kingdom.

 Image Source:: A digital graphic of terrain elevations used in this research is available online:https://flic.kr/p/HTiXk2